 Following the Kumano Hongu Taisha, visit Oyunohara, a 5-minute walk away.

 Oyunohara is a sacred place where Kumano Hongu Taisha once stood until a major flood in 1889.
 Rumor has it that Kumano Hongu Taisha was eight times larger than it is today.
 Traces of it are visible, like the giant torii gate, said to be the tallest in Japan (photography is prohibited beyond the torii gate as it is a Shinto sanctuary).

-In front of Oyunohara are rice fields, and the rice harvested in these fields is used to make kamamochi, a famous confectionery at Kumano Hongu Taisha.
+In front of Oyunohara are rice fields.
+The rice harvested in these fields is used to make kamamochi, a famous confectionery at Kumano Hongu Taisha.

-To recap the journey: we started at Kumano Nachi Taisha and Seigando-ji Temple, the furthest from Nagoya and takes the most time to visit, then we went through Kumano Hayatama Taisha and Kamikura Shrine, and finally to Kumano Hongu Taisha.
+Recapping the journey: we started at Kumano Nachi Taisha and Seigando-ji Temple, the furthest from Nagoya, and it takes the most time to visit.
+Then we went through Kumano Hayatama Taisha and Kamikura Shrine, and finally to Kumano Hongu Taisha.

-Nachi-katsuura Town, the tour's starting point, is a famous tuna fishing port, and you can savor fresh seafood at Nigiwai Market.
-The market is open from 8:00 a.m., so eat a hearty meal in the morning to get ready for the Kumano Sanzan tour.
+The tour's starting point of Nachi-katsuura Town is a famous tuna fishing port where you can savor fresh seafood at Nigiwai Market.
+The market is open from 8:00 a.m., so eat a hearty meal in the morning to get ready for the Kumano Grand Shrines tour.

 - Kumano Nachi Taisha

 Time required: 3 hours, including the hike up Daimonzaka